Use this file to discover all available pages before exploring further.

 here.

-object without needing to add any additional permissions.
+URL from the window.location object without needing to add any additional permissions.

-If the website is malicious, you should display a warning to the user.
-Our recommended approach is to redirect the user to a warning page which will let the user know that they are about to visit a malicious website, and give them the option to safely exit, continue, or report a false positive if they believe the website is not malicious.
-There are two options for creating the warning page:ChainPatrol's Hosted Page
+If the website is malicious, you should display a warning to the user.Our recommended approach is to redirect the user to a warning page which will let the

 When you have determined that the site is malicious, you can redirect the tab to the ChainPatrol warning page.
-You need to pass theoriginUrl
+You need to pass the originUrl query parameter to the warning page so that it can display the URL to the user.

-To allow the user to ignore the warning and continue to the potentially malicious site, listen for theCHAINPATROL_CONTINUE_AT_OWN_RISK
+To allow the user to ignore the warning and continue to the potentially malicious site, listen for the CHAINPATROL_CONTINUE_AT_OWN_RISK message in your background script

-and add the domain to a list of domains to ignore.It’s up to you how you want to store this data, but we recommended using the
+It’s up to you how you want to store this data, but we recommended using the

 browser’s storage APIs, such as: